verklegarden/evm-bloomer/README.md

 The `evm-bloomer` is a tool to analyse chains' EVM versions.

 > [!WARNING]
-> Does not work for many RPCs and may be unreliable.
+> Does not work for many rpcs and may be unreliable.
 >
 > Released to gather feedback.
 Not production ready!